World Literature Today: Nobel Prize connection

 Since the founding of World Literature Today, the magazine's editors have encouraged debate about the annual presentation of the Nobel Prize in Literature.
 In 1940, the publication hosted a "Super-Nobel" election in which contributors and other specialists were invited to choose the writer they felt had offered the most significant contribution to world literature in the first third of the 20th century, regardless of whether that writer had won the Nobel Prize.
 The award went to Thomas Mann, who won the Nobel Prize in 1929 and was a frequent contributor to World Literature Today.

 In 1948, WLT founding editor Roy Temple House was nominated for the Nobel Peace Prize.
 When the South Central Modern Language Association held its annual meeting in Norman, Oklahoma, in October that year, the association formally endorsed Professor House for the prize.

 The Spring 1981 issue of WLT was devoted entirely to the presentation of the members of the Swedish academy, many of whom were successful creative writers in their own right.
 In 1951, the Nobel Foundation chose the University of Oklahoma Press to issue the first English-language edition of its authoritative volume, entitled Nobel: The Man and His Prizes.
 Also, the often-synchronistic relationship between the Neustadt Prize, once described by The New York Times as the "Oklahoma 'Nobel (February 1982), and the Nobel Prize itself is demonstrated in the number of convergences.
-Between 1970 and 2016, a total of 32 writers affiliated with the Neustadt Prize (as jurors, candidates, or winners) went on to receive the Nobel after their association with the Neustadt, including Tomas Tranströmer, who was the 1990 Neustadt laureate and 2011 Nobel laureate.
+Between 1970 and 2025, a total of 34 writers affiliated with the Neustadt Prize (as jurors, candidates, or winners) went on to receive the Nobel after their association with the Neustadt, including Tomas Tranströmer, who was the 1990 Neustadt laureate and 2011 Nobel laureate.

 Recent history

 In late 2000, the editors worked with 40 scholars to establish a list of the "Most Important Works in World Literature, 1927–2001", a project organized and timed to help celebrate WLTs 75th year of uninterrupted publication.
-The top-40 list was chosen by specialists with the non-specialist in mind, to invite response and debate among readers and writers.
+The top-40 list was chosen by specialists with the nonspecialist in mind, to invite response and debate among readers and writers.

-In addition, a forum for readers' correspondence was also initiated in 2000.
+A Compass on the Navigable Sea: 100 Years of World Literature, edited by Daniel Simon, commemorates the magazine’s 100th year of continuous publication.
+Published by Restless Books in 2026, the centennial anthology features more than 130 essays, book reviews, interviews, poems, stories, and letters that have appeared in the magazine since its founding in 1927.
+The magazine published a centennial issue in September 2026.